emedware/flat-diamond/README.md

 So, basically, everything ends up in a classic legacy scheme that can be managed by typescript.

+> Note: Of course, the class `Y` has not been modified, this flat legacy is particular to `O` and `Y` can appear in many others with many other "direct parents"

 ## But the syntax does not exist!

 Yes, that is the why of this library